Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 | Key Feature | SA’s cheapest electric car with impressive tech |

-NEW: BYD Sealion 5 (PHEV) – The Game Changer
+NEW: BYD Sealion 5 (PHEV) – The Market Disruptor

-Launched in late 2026, this is now South Africa’s most affordable Plug-in Hybrid SUV, specifically priced to compete with the Toyota Corolla Cross.
+Expected to launch in mid-2026, this will be South Africa’s most affordable Plug-in Hybrid SUV, specifically priced to compete with the Toyota Corolla Cross.
+Pre-orders are already open at select dealerships.

 | Specification | Details |